-Aims of the Scottish Languages Employability Award
+Aims of the Scottish Languages Employability Award - Local

-The Scottish Languages Employability Award is designed to help schools and businesses to build partnerships through languages in order to develop young people's learning about the world of work and the value of language skills and intercultural competencies in the workplace.
+The Scottish Languages Employability Award - Local is designed to help groups of schools and local businesses/organisations to build partnerships through languages in order to develop young people's learning about the world of work and the value of language skills and intercultural competencies in the workplace.
 It is suitable for learners of all ages in both primary and secondary schools.